rocket-pool/RPIPs/RPIPs/RPIP-4.md

 [/poll]
 ```

-A favorable forum poll which is live for at least [7] days and a corresponding RPIP document are necessary for snapshot voting to be scheduled.
-Once the requirements have been met, either 1) Darren Langley AKA langers (General Manager - Rocket Pool Pty Ltd) or 2) a party he entrusts with this ability SHOULD create a snapshot vote and publicize it as soon as reasonably possible unless exercizing their veto power (see Vetoing below).
+Once the requirements have been met, either 1) Darren Langley AKA langers (General Manager - Rocket Pool Pty Ltd) or 2) a party he entrusts with this ability MUST create a snapshot vote and publicize it as soon as reasonably possible unless exercizing their veto power (see Vetoing below).

 The snapshot vote will run for [14] days and requires a [15%] voting power quorum to be successful.
 In the case where no quorum has been met for three of the last four polls, the needed quorum will be reduced by [25%] permanently unless governance action dictates otherwise.